UnknownJoe796/learning-from-the-beginning/LearningFromTheBeginning.md

 ##Learning about Expressions

-Before we can really understand code, we need to understand what an "expression" is.
+Before you can really understand code, you need to understand what an "expression" is.

 An expression is an instruction for the computer.
 Bam, it's that simple.

 Expressions can require inputs and usually have a result.
 We call the inputs *arguments* or *parameters*, and we say that an expression *returns* the result.
-So if I say that the expression *returns* something, that means that it's result is that something.
+So if I say that the expression *returns* something, it's result is that something.

+You can see what an expression returns in Light Table by selecting it and pressing CTRL + ENTER.

 There are lots of different things that are expressions.
 Some expressions are just numbers, some do math, some put things on the screen, and some store information.
+I'm going to teach you a lot of them.

 We separate different expressions using semicolons (;), similar to how you would use periods to end a sentence in English.